-Plan your child’s day-to-day holiday schedule carefully.
+Plan your child’s day-to-day holiday schedule in advance.

 - Even though holiday activities are likely to interrupt your child’s regular routine, try to stick to his or her usual schedule (e.g., mealtimes, bedtime) as closely as possible.

 - Create a visual schedule describing the activities that will take place each day (e.g., get dressed, bake cookies, eat a turkey dinner) so that your child knows what to expect.
 Make sure that the schedule includes some preferred activities and “down time.”
-Prepare your child in advance if deviations in the schedule will occur.
+Prepare your child in advance if deviations from the schedule will occur.

 - Help your child engage in challenging activities by using a “first/then” board to let him or her know that a preferred activity will follow the completion of the challenging one (e.g., “FIRST shopping, THEN ice cream”).